Wikkisha/notes/README.md

 This application is meant as a tutorial to implement [End-to-End Encryption (E2EE)](https://en.wikipedia.org/wiki/End-to-end_encryption) with DataPeps on your own.
 Thanks to E2EE, your Notes are strongly protected with encryption performed directly on your browser and/or device.
 People that can access servers legally (admins, ...) or not (attackers, ...) will not be able to read your information.

+_This branch already has DataPeps support built-in.
+What was done from the parent commit is detailed below._

 Adding DataPeps support requires **no modification of the server code**.
 Only the `client/` needs to be updated.

 To add DataPeps support, awaiting the forthcoming blog post: